EVerest/everest-core/everest-testing/README.md

 In order to use the provided fixtures within your test cases, a successful build of everest-core is required.
 Refer to https://github.com/EVerest/everest-core for this.

+An MQTT broker needs to run on your system in order to start the test cases including everest-core.
+Docker can be used for this.
+Refer to https://everest.github.io/nightly/tutorials/docker_setup.html in order to set this up.

 Install this package using

 ```bash